5 Hacks for Finding Hourly Employees

 2. Be specific

 Should a cashier or server fill out a ten-page job application?
 For hourly jobs that don’t require highly specific skills or decades of experience, probably not.
-Streamline job applications using hourly employees software by asking easy-to-answer questions at the start of the process and filtering out unqualified candidates before they reach the next step.
+Streamline job applications using high-volume recruitment software by asking easy-to-answer questions at the start of the process and filtering out unqualified candidates before they reach the next step.
 Creating a simple application experience, starting with an accurate and concise job description, saves time, energy, and makes applying for jobs on mobile devices a breeze.

 3. Go local

 Employers seeking to staff an hourly workforce need not look far: over 80% of hourly employees work within a five-mile radius of their home.
 Employees concur, with 17% of all hourly workers stating that living close to home is the top factor in their job search.

 Use geo location search tools in talent acquisition software to pinpoint exactly where candidates live within a specified area, ensuring only local employees are considered for specific roles.
 For employers and candidates alike, finding employees within a specific proximity can offer mutually beneficial opportunities to pick up extra shifts, cover for other employees or simply enjoy a short commute.